rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 First, what exactly are such other aspirations?
 In my twenties, I was largely unconcerned by what I considered at the time to be uninteresting adult pursuits: careers, mortgages, and starting families.
 There was still _plenty_ of time to worry about those later.
 Turning 30, I [described myself as a](/journal/30-going-on-13) “now-thirty-year-old man-child who has found exactly nothing better to do with his life than to play outside.”

 But now it is later.
 For perhaps the first time in my life, I have found professional work that I enjoy, am good at, and is lucrative.
 It’s a trifecta that eluded me for many years.
 In my twenties, skiing was always the _escape_ from my working reality, and now, in a way, has become my reality.
 Could this be a case of too much of a good thing?
-I’ve now met a few ski guides who have largely abandoned recreational ski touring.
+I’ve now met a few ski guides, some now starting families, who have largely abandoned recreational ski touring.
 One remarked that he had “skied more than enough powder for the rest of [his] life.”

 Can there thus be more to life than outdoor pursuits?
 Perhaps the question is not how long to pursue such passions but instead how to balance them with other goals in life.
 To explore such a question, let’s now turn to my favourite source of philosophical inspiration: literature.